Analysis - Mexico's labour reform no panacea for denting the black market

 But the new PRI government was elected promising structural reforms aimed at boosting growth to 6 percent a year, stoking optimism about the outlook and fanning foreign investment.

-Although wages in Mexico are low, labor productivity gains lag the Organisation of Economic Co-operation and Development average and Mexico ranks 114th of 142 countries in the World Economic Forum's scorecard of labor market efficiency.
+Although wages in Mexico are low, labour productivity gains lag the Organisation of Economic Co-operation and Development average and Mexico ranks 114th of 142 countries in the World Economic Forum's scorecard of labour market efficiency.

 "Mexico has a great opportunity to recover its position," said Pablo Norena, a partner at accountants KPMG in Mexico City.
 "The purpose of this new law is to make a much more competitive workforce."